will-lumley/FaviconFinder/README.md

 ## Example Project

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and open the example Xcode Project in either the `iOSFaviconFinderExample`, or `macOSFaviconFinderExample`, depending on your build target.

+Alternatively, if you're using this for a Linux project, you can open the example Swift Project located in `LinuxFaviconFinderExample`.

 ## Requirements